golanguzb70/go-gin-bearer-auth-postgres-monolithic-template/README.md

 # Instructions to run the source code
 Follow the instractions to run the code in your local machine.
 MakeFile, Docker engine and docker compose should be installed in your local machine.
+Make sure that you write all needed environment variables into /config/.env file

 To run the program
 ```